mwidjaja1/3pfl/README.md

 1. Be friendly and respectful to our team ❤️
 2. Stay active and engaged to earn promotions 📈
-3. Inactive players (7+ days), unengaged players, or rule violators face demotion/boot 😞
+3. Inactivity, lack of engagement, or rule violations may lead to demotion/booting 😞
 4. New Pros get a free 3PFL Sticker 💌
 5. Use "NOO x3" protocol to tie with teammates 🤝
 6. Don't test these rules 🌭